Possible pathway to fast-switching, ultra-low energy electronics based on 2D materials.

 One of the most exciting ultra-thin semiconductors is molybdenum disulfide (MoS2) which has been the subject of investigation for the past two decades for its electronic properties.
 However, obtaining very large-scale two-dimensional MoS2 without any grain boundaries has been proven to be a real challenge.
 Using any current large-scale deposition technologies, grain-boundary-free MoS2 which is essential for making ICs has yet been reached with acceptable maturity.
 However, now researchers at the School of Chemical Engineering, University of New South Wales (UNSW) have developed a method to eliminate such grain boundaries based on a new deposition approach.

 “This unique capability was achieved with the help of gallium metal in its liquid state.
-Gallium is an amazing metal with a low melting point of only 29.8 °C. It means that at a normal office temperature it is solid, while it turns into a liquid when placed at the palm of someone’s hand.
+Gallium is an amazing metal with a low melting point of only 29.8 °C (85.6 °F).
+It means that at a normal office temperature it is solid, while it turns into a liquid when placed in the palm of someone’s hand.
 It is a melted metal, so its surface is atomically smooth.
 It is also a conventional metal which means that its surface provides a large number of free electrons for facilitating chemical reactions.”
 Ms Yifang Wang, the first author of the paper said.

 The researchers at UNSW are now planning to expand their methods to creating other two-dimensional semiconductors and dielectric materials in order to create a number of materials that can be used as different parts of transistors.